DeepakBookdown/stat120_bookdown/_book/Class_Activity_6.md

 <img src="Class_Activity_6_files/figure-epub3/unnamed-chunk-19-1.png" width="100%" />

-- Are the associations similiar? (form, strength, direction)
+- Are the associations similar? (form, strength, direction)

 *Answer:* Both females and males have similar strong, positive linear associations.

 ### (n) Regression lines by groups

 A quick way to get the male and female regression line formulas for part (c) is to add a `subset` argument to the `lm` command:

 ```r
 bac.lm.female <- lm(BAC ~ Beers, data=bac, subset = Gender == "female")